philippollmann/RecipeApp/README.md

 # RecipeApp

-Simple Recipe Application in Android to filter the https://spoonacular.com/food-api/docs for different diets and keywoards.
+Simple Recipe Application in Android to filter the https://spoonacular.com/food-api/docs for different diets and keywords.

 Screenshots: